Aakashpandhare/Sales-And-Finance-Reporting-For-AtliQ-Hardware---Using-Advanced-Excel/README.md

 Also made a report to analyze Gross Margin percentage (GM%) by Quarters (sub_zone).

 Finally made a detailed report to evaluate different things such as the Top 10 Products that are doing very well, Division Level Report, Top and Bottom 5 Products, and Top 5 countries.

+## Throughout the journey, I've mastered key skills:

+⦁ Leveraging pivot tables for insightful analysis
+⦁ Harnessing Power Query to clean up data effectively ⦁ Navigating basic DAX formulas for data manipulation ⦁ Enhancing data presentation with Conditional Formatting ⦁ Elevating the visual appeal of reports
+⦁ Deepening understanding of crucial sales metrics Ultimately, this project is about arming businesses with the tools and knowledge to monitor sales, drive improvements, and seize new growth prospects.
+By dissecting sales data, businesses can pave their path to success in a dynamic market landscape.